IT Help Desk Questions to ask (with examples)

 As members of a pivotal group of public-facing IT workers, outstanding IT Help Desk and Desktop Support professionals can be difficult to find in any economic climate.
-With more people working remotely due to the COVID-19 pandemic, Help Desk workers are in even more demand at some companies.
+With more people working remotely or in a hybrid capacity, Help Desk workers are in even more demand at some companies.

 Because this is a customer service role, it’s crucial to hire individuals with the ideal blend of technical capabilities and soft skills needed to do the job well.
 Picking the right people is made even more challenging because candidates may come from a wide variety of technical backgrounds, and fall into one of three tiers: